-*All theses and dissertations should be sent to the Graduate School electronically for a format check at least one week prior to the final submission date.
+*All theses and dissertations should be sent to email@example.com electronically for a format check at least one week prior to the final submission date.
 This will prevent the unnecessary reprinting of documents or other delays if errors in formatting are found.

-Students in the College of Arts and Sciences are not required to submit any print copies to the Graduate School.
-If the student wants to have one or more commercially bound copies, they must submit a paper copy for each bound copy desired to the Graduate School (St. Mary's Hall, Room 200).
+Students in the College of Arts and Sciences should submit their finalized thesis or dissertation to their respective departments.
+If the student wants to have one or more commercially bound copies, they must submit a paper copy for each bound copy desired to Graduate Academic Affairs (St. Mary's Hall, Room 200).
 Up to three bound copies may be requested at no additional charge.
 Additional copies may be bound for a nominal fee.

 Delaying Electronic Publication of a Thesis or Dissertation